MicrosoftDocs/Viva/Viva/insights/Tutorials/hybrid-workforce-experience.md

 * Have installed the latest version of Power BI Desktop
   * If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then, download and install the latest version from [Get Power BI Desktop](https://www.microsoft.com/p/power-bi-desktop/9ntxr16hnw1t?activetab=pivot:overviewtab).

-* Have the following uploaded as part of your organizational data:
+* Have the following attributes uploaded as part of your organizational data:
   * An attribute identifying the number of days someone works onsite (we recommend **OnsiteDays**)
   * An attribute indicating whether someone is a manager (we recommend **SupervisorIndicator**)
   * An attribute indicating the person’s hire date (we recommend **HireDate**), which is required to be able to load the **New hire onboarding insights**.
-Without this attribute, the rest of the dashboard will still load, however.
+Without this attribute, however, the rest of the dashboard will still load.

 ## Set up the template